 National Wildlife Refuge Friends

-National Wildlife Refuge Friends organizations play an important role in building critical community support for their local National Wildlife Refuges.
-The National Wildlife Refuge System’s existence is credited to citizens eager to protect America’s natural resources, and refuge Friends organizations continue this legacy.
+Refuge Friends organizations are effective co-stewards of important natural resources within the National Wildlife Refuge System.
+They develop and implement projects that benefit both wildlife and people.
+The very existence of the National Wildlife Refuge System is credited to citizens eager to protect America’s natural resources, and refuge Friends organizations continue this legacy.

 Refuge Friends are locally organized non-profit partners that support U.S. Fish and Wildlife Service national wildlife refuges.
 Friends group activities range from delivering educational programing and engaging local communities to restoring habitat for wildlife and conducting other conservation work.
 NFWF sought to assist refuge Friends organizations in expanding and increasing organizational capacity and individual skills, developing projects, meeting local refuge conservation challenges, and building community recognition.

 NFWF sought to support refuge Friends groups through four initiatives:

 - Nonprofit capacity building